lpassig/coding-blog-boilerplate/posts/successful-cloud-adoption-primer.md

 They are mostly free of charge and using them and giving us feedback you can indirectly or in some cases directly influence the product roadmap!

 # Closing
 Are you interested in beginning your own cloud adoption journey and want to talk more in detail?
-Feeld free to engage with me 😊
+Feel free to engage with me 😊

 Do you need an Enterprise-Ready Subscription Blueprint?
-Check out my Github Repository: https://github.com/lpassig/AzureSpokeBlueprint
+Check out my Github repository: https://github.com/lpassig/AzureSpokeBlueprint

 Here I have published a blueprint that creates a fully functional spoke landing zone that can be provided by the central IT and used by business units.

-Let me know what you think in the comments below!
+Let me know what you think!

 Cheers!

-TO INTEGRATE:

-Check Security Compass for Principals!

-Choose a good segmatation Strategy: Enable, Contain RIsk, Monitor!

 ---

-> :DarkLight
-> > :InDark
-> >
-> > _Hero image by [Kaitlyn Baker](https://unsplash.com/@kaitlynbaker) from [Unsplash](https://unsplash.com)_
->
-> > :InLight
-> >
-> > _Hero image by [Glenn Carstens-Peters](https://unsplash.com/@glenncarstenspeters) from [Unsplash](https://unsplash.com)_